GR359/Final_project/README.md

-# Dosa Orders Management System
+# Dosa Orders Management System API

 Welcome to the Dosa Restaurant API!
 This project provides a fastAPI for managing orders and customers of a Dosa restaurant.
 It enables functionalities like creating, updating, and retrieving orders, as well as managing customer information